Robinthatdoesnotsuck/NotesForEverything/CloudComputing/AWS/BasicsOf.md

 ## Fundamentals of AWS

-+ Almost all moder computing centers around the basic client-server model.
++ Almost all modern computing centers around the basic client-server model.
   + The client makes a request that the server receives and responds to it
     + The client is a web browser or an app that a person is using
   + In amazon usually the servers is: